Romania–Russia relations: Romania–Soviet Union relations (1945/47–1990)

 Perhaps because of Ceausescu's uncooperative attitude, a 1980 Romanian attempt to secure supplies of energy and raw materials from the Soviet Union and other Comecon countries failed when those countries demanded world market prices and payment in hard currency.
 Nor would the Soviet Union guarantee that it would increase or even maintain existing levels of oil exports to Romania for the following year.

 The Soviet invasion of Afghanistan caused Romania to distance itself further from Brezhnev.
 When the UN General Assembly voted on a resolution calling for the immediate and unconditional withdrawal of Soviet troops, Romania broke with its Warsaw Pact allies and abstained.
 And one month later, at a meeting of communist states in Sofia, Romania joined the Democratic People's Republic of Korea (North Korea) in refusing to endorse the invasion.

 During Yuri Andropov's brief tenure as Soviet leader, relations remained frigid.
 The wording of the communique following a meeting with Ceausescu in Moscow suggested that Andropov intended to pressure Romania to bring its foreign policy into line with the Warsaw Pact.
 The Romanian leadership appeared to suspect Andropov of pro-Hungarian sympathies because of his close personal friendship with First Secretary János Kádár of Hungary.
 Romanian disagreements with the Soviet position on intermediate nuclear forces in Europe also surfaced during the Andropov period.

+Romania's relations with the Soviet Union during Gorbachev's Perestroika reforms were tense.
+According to former Soviet foreign minister Eduard Shevardnadze, Ceaușescu represented "stumbling block to Gorbachev's plans for a new Europe" and he did not even rule out the KGB's involvement in Ceaușescu's overthrow.

 Romanian relations with the Russian Federation

+Romania's foreign policy after 1990 was built exclusively on geo-strategic reasons and less on economic relations, which has led to minimal relations with Russia.
+Relations between Romania and Russia became tense shortly after the fall of Communism due to the Transnistria Conflict which began during the dissolution of the Soviet Union.
+Following the end of the Ceaușescu regime in Romania in December 1989 and the partial opening of the border between Romania and Moldova on 6 May 1990, the possibility of union between the two states, formerly both part of the Kingdom of Romania, began to be considered, but this also led to protests by Russian inhabitants of the Transnistrian enclave, which instead demanded union with Russia, culminating in a brief but bloody war which pitted the Moldovan government against Russian separatists backed by the Russian government with troops, arms and intelligence.
+Romania for its part provided military support to Moldova by supplying weaponry, ammunition and armed vehicles, and also by sending military advisers and training Moldovan military and police forces.
+Volunteers from Romania fought on Moldova's side.